IBM/ibm-licensing-operator/README.md

 cd ibm-licensing-operator/
 ```

+**Note:** If You cannot use `git clone` on machine with `kubectl` (for example, when you doo not have the Internet connection), use the solution described in the troubleshooting section.
+See ['Prepare resources for offline installation without git'](#prepare-resources-for-offline-installation-without-git).
+Then, see the Results underneath this step.

+f.
 Apply RBAC roles and CRD:

 ```bash
 # add CRD: